 Jason was the heart of his family until he lost his short battle with pancreatic cancer at the age of 48 – just eight months after being diagnosed.

-After embarking on the trip of a lifetime to the UK in September last year, Jason was admitted to hospital with severe abdominal pain.
-Looking back now, he’d also been suffering from frequent heartburn and a backache in the months prior to his diagnosis, but we put them down to feeling a bit sore from always being so active.
-Despite initial investigations showing no true cause, we knew something wasn’t right and demanded a CT scan which showed a tumour on his pancreas.
+After embarking on the trip of a lifetime to the United Kingdom, Jason was admitted to hospital there with severe abdominal pain.
+Reflecting now, he’d been suffering from frequent heartburn and a backache in the months prior to his diagnosis but we put that down to him feeling a bit sore from always being so active.
+Despite initial investigations showing no true cause, we knew something wasn’t right and requested a CT scan which revealed a tumour on his pancreas.

 We quickly returned home to Australia for Jason to commence treatment but were confronted with the challenge to navigate a medical system that treated Jason with pity and provided little hope in the fight against this horrible disease.
 The experience had a profoundly negative impact on Jason and the rest of our family and we had to learn to stay positive in the face of adversity.

-Sadly, Jason passed away at home in May this year with his beloved family by his side.
+Sadly, Jason passed away at home with his beloved family by his side.
 He was just 48.

-After our experiences with Jason, we’re determined to make sure no one walks alone.
+After our experiences with Jason we’re determined to make sure no one walks alone.
 At times we felt confused, frustrated and isolated as we sought information specific to pancreatic cancer.
-Most of the time, I was left to find information on my own.
-Thankfully, organisations like Pancare Foundation, helped us navigate this difficult time but there needs to be more funding to make better progress.
+Most of the time I was left to find information on my own.
+Thankfully, organisations like the Pancare Foundation helped us navigate this difficult time but there needs to be more funding to make better progress.